-→ § 73-19-157.
-Authority to use therapeutic pharmaceutical agents
+§ 73-19-157.
+Purposes for which therapeutic pharmaceutical agents may be used; types of agents that may be prescribed.

 Any optometrist certified to prescribe and use therapeutic pharmaceutical agents under Sections 73-19-153 through 73-19-165 is authorized to examine, diagnose, manage and treat visual defects, abnormal conditions and diseases of the human eye or eyelids, including: